 For more open textbooks options, or information about OER, visit the Campus Library Open Educational Resources guide.

 If you have questions regarding purchasing an ebook as required reading for a course, please contact Reserves staff.

 Electronic books (ebooks) are generally not purchased for Course Reserves because they often have licensing restrictions that prevent multiple users from accessing the book at the same time or limit the overall number of times the item can be accessed.

 The UW Libraries can buy ebooks *if* they are available for academic libraries to purchase.
-In most cases, commercial textbook publishers (e.g. McGraw Hill, Wiley, Prentice Hall) will sell their ebooks to individual consumers only.
-If you are using a textbook that is published by a commercial textbook publisher, it is highly unlikely that your course textbook is available to purchase as an ebook for an academic library.
+In most cases, commercial textbook publishers (e.g. McGraw Hill, Wiley, Prentice Hall) will sell or rent their ebooks to individual consumers only.
+If you are using a textbook that is published by a commercial textbook publisher, it is unlikely that your course textbook is available to purchase as an ebook for an academic library.

 Students will probably still need to purchase their textbooks from the University Book Store, Amazon, or other textbook vendor since most ebooks are not available for unlimited concurrent users.
 The guide for Online Learning Support: How to Access Library Resources (For Students) provides additional information regarding textbooks and electronic textbook purchase options.

 If you have questions regarding licensing a streaming video as required viewing for your course, please contact Reserves staff.